LPG Vans

 I ran a LPG van until the other day.
 I did 289000 miles with no major problems.
 If you need a further question about LPG / diesel performance contact Steve Fricker Gas Power UK 01392 879290

 Enjoy this discussion?
-Check out these related topics: Owner drivers small vans, Old Vans, Buying and selling of vans on mtvan, WHO HIRES WHITE VANS IN YORKSHIRE [not sign written], Vans, Mercedes-Benz Vans, tacho's in vans, Looking For Small/ Large Vans In Cornwall, Refrigerated Vans in Europe, Watchdog tonight item about vans.
+Check out these related topics: Old Vans, Owner drivers small vans, WHO HIRES WHITE VANS IN YORKSHIRE [not sign written], Buying and selling of vans on mtvan, Vans, Mercedes-Benz Vans, tacho's in vans, Looking For Small/ Large Vans In Cornwall, Refrigerated Vans in Europe, Small, LWB & XLWB vans needed for west yorks area.

 Reply To Topic